-Operating Steps.
-The plan should list existing and planned procedures that describe the operating steps for the system, apparatus, equipment, etc. It should also reference specific safe work practices used to control hazards during operations such as lockout; confined space entry; opening equipment or piping; and control over entrance into a facility by maintenance, contractor, laboratory, or other support personnel.
+Procedures.
+All project phases should be addressed as applicable.
+The plan should list existing and planned design, installation/commissioning, operations, and maintenance procedures that describe the steps for the system, apparatus, equipment, etc. It should also reference specific safe work practices used to control hazards during operations such as lockout, confined space entry, opening equipment or piping, and control over entrance into a facility by maintenance, contractor, laboratory, or other support personnel.
+Appendix V provides an example of a procedure list.

-Background Information: Procedures should be developed for each process or laboratory-scale activity with the active involvement of the team members.
-These written procedures should provide clear instructions for conducting processes or activities in a safe manner.
+Background Information: Procedures should be developed for each process or laboratory-scale activity with the active involvement of the project team members.
+These written procedures should provide clear instructions for conducting activities in a safe manner.
 The procedures should include:

-- Steps for each operating phase, such as startup, normal operation, normal shutdown, emergency shutdown - Operating limits - O Safety considerations, such as precautions necessary to prevent exposure and measures to be taken if physical contact or airborne exposure occurs - Safety systems and their functions
+• Steps for each operating phase, such as startup, normal operation, normal

+- shutdown, emergency shutdown

+- Operating limits

+- Safety considerations, such as precautions necessary to prevent exposure and measures to be taken if physical contact or airborne exposure occurs

+- Safety systems and their functions

-Operating procedures should be updated promptly to reflect changes to chemicals and other materials, equipment, technologies and facilities
+Procedures should be updated promptly to reflect changes to chemicals and other materials, equipment, technologies and facilities

-Sample handling and transport.
-The plan should discuss any anticipated transport of samples and materials and identify the relevant policies and procedures that are in place to ensure their proper handling.
+Sample Handling and Transport.
+The plan should discuss any anticipated transport products and materials and identify the relevant policies and procedures that are in place to ensure their proper handling.